Multiple people injured in shooting at garlic festival in California

-GILROY, CA (Gray News) - Multiple police and ambulances are on the scene at a shooting in Gilroy, Calif.
+GILROY, Calif.
+(Gray News) - Multiple police and ambulances are on the scene at a shooting in Gilroy, Calif.

+Video posted to social media shows people fleeing after hearing gunshots at the Garlic Festival in Gilroy, Calif.
+(Source: CNN)

 A garlic festival at Christmas Hill Park was wrapping up at about 5:30 p.m. local time when the reports began.